coenttb/swift-html-to-pdf/README.md

 > [!Tip]
 > You can use swift to load the image from a relative or absolute path and then convert them to base64.
-> Here's how you can achieve this using the convenience initializer on Image using [coenttb/swift-html](https://www.github.com/coenttb/swift-html) package:
+> Here's how you can achieve this using the convenience initializer on Image using [coenttb/swift-html](https://www.github.com/coenttb/swift-html):
 > ```
 > struct Example: HTML {
 >     var body: some HTML {